AliceO2Group/WebUi/docs/tutorial/time-server.md

 }
 ```

-We import everything about data from the framework:
+First line imports client side of theframework:
-- the `Observable` class, to listen to the model's changes
+- `Observable` to listen to the models changes
-- a `fetchClient` function to make Ajax calls
+- `fetchClient` to hadle Ajax requests
-- and a stream class `WebSocketClient`
+- `WebSocketClient` to communicate with WebSocket server
 See the [reference API](../reference/frontend-js.md) for more details.

-As you can see, we also export the class as the default exportation, [see more information on import/export](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) which is part of ES6 (Javascript version ECMAScript 6 or ECMAScript 2015, it's the same name for the same thing).
+Them the `Model` class is exported - [see more information on import/export](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) which is part of ES6 (ECMAScript 6 or ECMAScript 2015).

-Basically, we need to declare the data structure first in the constructor.
+The constructor should be extended to define data structure of the model.

 ```js
   constructor() {